richardl33/aem-guides-wknd/README.md

 # aem-guides-wknd
-This repository is for basic AEM learning and application development
+This repository is for basic AEM learnings and application development